Published by MBA Skool Team, Last Updated: July 12, 2022

 What is Change Agent?

-A change agent is a person from within the organization or brought in as an outside consultant who helps bring about organizational transformation through focus on organizational effectiveness, improvement, and development.
+Change agent is a person (or a team) who may be internal or external to the organization whose main objective is to help bring about organizational transformation and provide change management through focus on organizational effectiveness, improvement and development.
 A change agent is entrusted with the responsibility of managing changes in processes, structures, technologies and interpersonal and group relationships in the organization.
 The ultimate goal is to create a renewed organization.